MIFID II Regulatory Requirements

 - new corporate governance requirements equivalent to those applied under CRD IV (the Capital Requirements Regulation (Regulation (EU) No 575/2013) and the Capital Requirements Directive (Directive 2013/36/EU)).

 Following the publication of the final MIFID II rules, our Compliance team have written a detailed analysis of the upcoming changes to the regulatory regime.
-Please find the two part analysis at our Regulatory briefings page.
+Please find the two part analysis on our Regulatory briefings page.